SQL API

 #1.
 Introduction

 #2.
-SQL Server Endpoint
+SQL Service Endpoint

 Get the service endpoint port number: